return42/sphkerneldoc/linux_src_doc/drivers/infiniband/core/device_c.rst

     :param union ib_gid \*gid:
         The GID value to search for.

-    :param struct net_device \*ndev:
-        The ndev related to the GID to search for.

     :param u8 \*port_num:
         The port number of the device where the GID value was found.